TBUI5789/SPC5Studio-vs-Simulink/README.md

 # SPC5Studio-vs-Simulink
-This repo is to present tutorials for using Matlab/Simulink and SPC5Studio Oh oh
+This repo presents tutorials for using Matlab/Simulink and SPC5Studio Oh oh
+Check later